pcrete/skil-demo/README.md

-# SKIL: Skymind's Intelligence Layer
+# SKIL: Skymind Intelligence Layer

 This project is introduced in an attempt to demonstrate the use of original repo here: https://github.com/SkymindIO/skil-python